algernon/madness/resources/pages/about/for-recruiters/index.markdown

   run anything else, except in a virtual machine or a chroot.
 * With that said, the only packaging work I am willing to do is Debian packaging.
 No RPM .spec files, thank you very much.
+* If the interview process involves coding at a whiteboard, or brain-teasers, or anything like that, I'm walking out.
+I'm happy to show my skills in realistic environments, if my public code contributions aren't enough for one reason or another.
 * I will not work for **Google**, **Microsoft**, **Apple**, **Oracle**, **Amazon**, or any bank or financial institute.
 If you are trying to recruit me for any of these, stop right now.